- 1 Why Convert VHS to DVD?

 The advantage of using this DVD recorder is you don’t have to have a separate VCR unit.
 You pop your VHS tape in the DVD recorder, insert a blank disc and can start recording.

-Read more on VCR DVD Recorder combo DVD conversion.
+Read more on VCR DVD Recorder combo VHS to DVD conversion.

 Hard Disk DVD Recorder